A characterization of $g_2$-minimal normal 3-pseudomanifolds with at most four singularities: Preliminaries

-After applying vertex folding and edge folding on a simplicial complex, the vertices of two facets gets identified by the admissible map $\psi$ in the new complex.
-But to avoid the ambiguity of notations in the new complex we denote the identified vertices by the same notations as in the original complex.
+After applying vertex folding and edge folding to a simplicial complex, the vertices of two facets get identified by the admissible map $\psi$ in the new complex.
+However, to avoid ambiguity in notations in the new complex, we denote the identified vertices with the same notation as in the original complex.

-The definition of simplicial complex itself implies that sometimes it may happen that $\Delta$ contains all the proper faces of a simplex $\sigma$ but $\sigma\notin\Delta$.
-In such case we call $\sigma$ to be a missing face of $\Delta$.
-In particular for the case of facet, $\sigma$ is a missing facet of $\Delta$.
-If $S$ is a subset of $\D$ then by an open edge $(x,y)$ in $S$ we mean $xy\in S$ but the vertices $x$ and $y$ are not in $S$.
-Presence of a missing tetrahedron and open edge in a normal three pseudomanifold and its subsets provides information regarding the construction of the same.
+The definition of a simplicial complex implies that sometimes $\Delta$ may contain all the proper faces of a simplex $\sigma$, but $\sigma \notin \Delta$.
+In such a case, we say $\sigma$ is a missing face of $\Delta$.
+If $S$ is a subset of $\Delta$ such that $xy \in S$ but the vertices $x$ and $y$ are not in $S$, then we say that $xy$ is an open edge of $S$ and denote it by $(x, y)$.
+The presence of a missing tetrahedron and an open edge in a normal 3-pseudomanifold and its subsets provides information regarding the construction of the same.